Best cheap TVs

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-If you're not bothered about getting the latest TV technology, such as 4K Ultra HD, then you can find some great TVs at even 49-inch in size and available at affordable prices.
+If you're not bothered about getting the latest TV technology, such as 4K Ultra HD, then you can find some great TVs at affordable prices.

-Every manufacturer offers a wide range of price options, so you don't necessarily have to pay top whack to get a good model, even if you have your heart set on a particular brand.
+Shopping for a budget TV is fraught with danger, however, and the sub £500 market is littered with Don't Buys and poor performing sets.
+Fortunately there are some stand outs that prove you don't necessarily have to pay top whack to get a good model, even if you have your heart set on a particular brand.
 Bear in mind, however, that the less you pay, the more the quality you'll get for your money can vary.

-Always check our reviews first before handing over your cash so you don't end up with a TV that is cheap but definitely not cheerful.
+Below we'll show you which models to spend your money on, and show you why the poor performers are definitely ones to avoid.

+Only logged-in Which? members can view our recommendations in the table below.
+If you're not yet a member, you can get instant access by taking a £1 trial to Which?

 Best cheap TVs